 The InZutphen app was developed to help people to minimize inconveniences, guide traffic properly and inform people about events and activities of the city.
 It provides citizens and tourists a new way to experience the city, making it smarter and interactive.

 Columbus recently went on to become the first Beacon City Project in the U.S. by activating a beacon network of more than 1000 beacons around the city.
 In addition to its commercial, academic and non-profit applications, the beacon network offers a public safety feature, especially for users along the Chattahoochee Riverwalk.
 As a part of its Safe City program, a total of 37 beacons have been mounted along the Riverwalk to make it easy for city police to zero-down on the location of any user who happens to call 911 from the remote areas of Riverwalk.
 Users who have downloaded the app will receive the nearest beacon number which in turn allow them to report suspicious or non-emergency activity by dialing 911 from the app itself.

-Are there any other interesting smart city project using beacon or geolocation technology that we missed out on?
+Are there any other interesting smart city project using IoT technology that we missed out on?
 Let us know in the comments below.